 Uncooked dumplings freeze very well.
 If you wish to make a batch in advance, lay them in a single layer on a tray (lined with parchment paper) right after they’re assembled.
 Freeze until completely frozen.
 Then transfer to an airtight container/plastic bag.
 Store in the freezer for up to 2 months.
 Cook frozen dumplings without defrosting.
 Steam for 15 mins or so.

-Other dumpling recipes on the blog
+Other dumpling recipes

 How to Make Steamed Dumplings, Two Ways (蒸饺)